History of hospitals: United Kingdom

+Continental Europe

 During the middle of the 19th century, the Second Viennese Medical School emerged with the contributions of physicians such as Carl Freiherr von Rokitansky, Josef Škoda, Ferdinand Ritter von Hebra, and Ignaz Philipp Semmelweis.
 Basic medical science expanded and specialization advanced.
 Furthermore, the first dermatology, eye, as well as ear, nose, and throat clinics in the world were founded in Vienna.

 In Rome, where hospitality was highly patrimonial thanks to a long tradition of bequests and substantial donations (Spedalità romane), with a royal decree in 1896 the vast hospital patrimony was centralized in a single body: the Pio Istituto di Santo Spirito and Ospedali Riuniti, which thus became the largest in Europe.

 By the late 19th century, the modern hospital was beginning to take shape with a proliferation of a variety of public and private hospital systems.
 By the 1870s, hospitals had more than tripled their original average intake of 3,000 patients.
 In continental Europe the new hospitals generally were built and run from public funds.

+France

 Nursing was professionalized in France by the turn of the 20th century.
 At that time, the country's 1,500 hospitals were operated by 15,000 nuns representing over 200 religious orders.
 Government policy after 1900 was to secularize public institutions, and diminish the role the Catholic Church.
 This political goal came in conflict with the need to maintain better quality of medical care in antiquated facilities.
 New government-operated nursing schools turned out nonreligious nurses who were slated for supervisory roles.
 During the First World War, an outpouring of patriotic volunteers brought large numbers of untrained middle-class women into the military hospitals.
 They left when the war ended but the long-term effect was to heighten the prestige of nursing.
 In 1922 the government issued a national diploma for nursing.

-In the U.S., the number of hospitals reached 4400 in 1910, when they provided 420,000 beds.
-These were operated by city, state and federal agencies, by churches, by stand-alone non-profits, and by for-profit enterprises.
-All the major denominations built hospitals; the 541 Catholic ones (in 1915) were staffed primarily by unpaid nuns.
-The others sometimes had a small cadre of deaconesses as staff.
-Non-profit hospitals were supplemented by large public hospitals in major cities and research hospitals often affiliated with a medical school.
-The largest public hospital system in America is the New York City Health and Hospitals Corporation, which includes Bellevue Hospital, the oldest U.S. hospital, affiliated with New York University Medical School.